powsybl/powsybl-core/docs/simulation/dynamic/configuration.md

 **stopTime**
 `stopTime` defines when the simulation stops, in seconds.
 The default value of this property is `1`.

+**debugDir**
+This property indicates a directory path where debug files will be dumped.
+If `null`, no file is dumped.

 ### Specific parameters
 Some implementations use specific parameters that can be defined in the configuration file or in the JSON parameters file:
 - [Dynawo](inv:powsybldynawo:*:*#dynamic_simulation/configuration)